ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/Ocean_diagnostics.md

 Ocean diagnostics in MOM6 are configured via the `diag_table` file, which controls all runtime diagnostic output.
 Full details of the `diag_table` format and semantics are available in the [MOM6 docs](https://mom6.readthedocs.io/en/main/api/generated/pages/Diagnostics.html).

 In ACCESS-OM3, `diag_table` is treated as a derived file and should not be edited directly, as any manual changes may be overwritten when configurations are regenerated.
-Instead, it is generated from the user-editable configuration file `diag_table_source.yaml` using the Python helper script [`make_diag_table.py`](https://github.com/COSIMA/make_diag_table), available under `/g/data/vk83/modules`.
+Instead, it is generated from the user-editable configuration file `diag_table_source.yaml` using the Python helper script [`make_diag_table.py`](https://github.com/COSIMA/make_diag_table), , which is available under `/g/data/vk83/apps/make_diag_table/make_diag_table.py`.
 Hence this documentation mainly focuses on the resulting diagnostic filename conventions, rather than the generation workflow.

 ## ACCESS-OM3 diagnostic filename conventions
 The diagnostic filename conventions used by ACCESS-OM3 configurations are summarised [here](https://github.com/ACCESS-NRI/access-om3-configs/issues/374) and [here](https://github.com/ACCESS-NRI/access-om3-configs/issues/1024).
 At a high level, diagnostic files follow the pattern: